JordanMaxy/Radio_App/README.md

-# AI-Powered Voice Assistant Flutter Radio App
+# AAKASHVANI- An AI-Powered Voice Assistant Flutter Radio App

 - This is an app created using flutter where the user can stream unlimited music .
-- Here we can ask Alan Voice AI to play some music
+- Here we can also interact with Alan Voice AI and ask it to play some music.